vlacs/flare/README.md

 To reproduce our voom issue:

 1. clone this repo
+2. git checkout voom-boom
-2. lein voom freshen
+3. lein voom freshen
  1. Works.
 Yay!
-3. lein voom build-deps
+4. lein voom build-deps
  1. Does not work.
 Sad. :(

 In order to make it work, it appears that I need to: